hlavacs/ViennaEntityComponentSystem/README.md

 * *IntType.h*: Template for strong integral types like *table_index_t* or *counter_t*.
 Such types enforce to use them explicitly as function parameters and prevent users from mixing them up with *size_t, int* or *unsigned long*.
 Also such a type can store a NULL value, and can be tested with *has_value()*.
 * *VECSUtil.h*: Contains utility classes such as a class for implementing CRTP, mono state, and simple low-overhead read and write locks.
 * *VECS.h*: The main include file containing most of VECS functionality.
+* *VECSTable.h*: Defines a table data structure that can grow with minimal synchronization overhead, even when accessed by multiple threads.
 * *VECSIterator.h*: Functionality for iterating over entities in VECS.
 * *VECSCompSystem.h*: Examples for component types and entity types used in a game engine itself.
 * *VECSCompUser.h*: Examples for components and entities that could be defined by the engine users to store their own entities.